 If the striker's mallet accidentally hits another ball other than the striker ball, the shot must be replayed, but with no loss of turn.

 A has not started to score the wicket.

 B has started to score the wicket.

 Scoring Wicket and Stake Points

 The striker earns one bonus shot if the striker ball scores a wicket or hits the turning stake.
 The striker earns two bonus shots if the striker ball hits another ball (a "roquet").
+You are “dead” on a ball for extra shots until you clear your next wicket or on the start of your next turn whichever comes first.
 However, the maximum number of bonus shots earned by a striker is two; there is never a time when a striker is allowed three shots.
 (See the "Exceptions" section below for examples.)